Skip to main content

 More Singapore street food worth knowing

 If you are building a hawker-focused Singapore itinerary, the following Pearl-listed stalls are worth adding to the shortlist: Hill Street Tai Hwa Pork Noodle holds a Michelin Star for its bak chor mee and is the benchmark for noodle-focused hawker dining in Singapore.
 545 Whampoa Prawn Noodles and Adam Rd Noo Cheng Big Prawn Noodle cover the prawn noodle category at opposite ends of the island.
-91 Fried Kway Teow Mee is worth considering for char kway teow alongside a chicken rice stop.
+91 Fried Kway Teow Mee works for char kway teow alongside a chicken rice stop.
 A Noodle Story offers a Bib Gourmand noodle format that is easier to combine with a central Singapore day if the Yishun trip is not feasible.

 For the broader context of eating and staying in Singapore, see our full Singapore restaurants guide, our full Singapore hotels guide, our full Singapore bars guide, our full Singapore wineries guide, and our full Singapore experiences guide.